 Being charged with a DUI in Evanston, Illinois is a very serious situation that requires immediate contact with an experienced and trusted Evanston DUI attorney so that you can protect your rights and start winning your case.
 The city of Evanston, Illinois is located in Cook County and is about 12 miles north of downtown Chicago.
 Evanston, Illinois has a total population of about 75,750 residents as of 2013 and a total area of about 7.8 square miles, which means it has a population density of about 9,695 residents per square mile.

 Crime statistics for Evanston, Illinois show that this city is notably below the national average when it comes to crime rates.
 What this means for anyone charged with a DUI offense in Evanston, Illinois is that you must be prepared to fight hard to win your case.
 This does not mean that winning a DUI case is impossible in Evanston, Illinois if you have skilled and dedicated Evanston DUI attorneys from Goldman & Associates on your side.
 What it means is that you must be diligent in working to defend your rights starting from the instant that you are charged with a DUI.
+Whether you arrested for criminal charges in Evanston or a DUI, call our office immediately.

 In any city or state that is known for being tough on crime, just like Evanston, Illinois, you do not want to simply take your chances that you will get lucky with the criminal justice system.
 On the contrary, you must fight even harder to have every aspect of your DUI case in Evanston, Illinois as buttoned up as much as possible to be able to ultimately win and defeat your DUI charges.
 This is not something you can do on your own.
 An experienced Evanston DUI attorney at Goldman & Associates is standing by to make sure that you are not another statistic in Evanston’s tough stance on crime.